 An exported Java model scored externally#

-As a means of comparison to other deployment contexts, this section presents how to monitor a model within Dataiku in situations where the model is exported to Java and scored externally.
+This section presents how to monitor a model within Dataiku in situations where the model is exported to Java and scored externally.

 Additional prerequisites#